A new approach to bipartite stable matching optimization: Introduction

 \subsection{Stable matchings}

-Tho books of Gusfield and Irving \cite{Gusfield+Irving} and of Manlove \cite{Manlove-book} provide a rich overview of definitions and results on stable matchings.
+The books of Gusfield and Irving \cite{Gusfield+Irving} and Manlove \cite{Manlove-book} provide a rich overview of definitions and results on stable matchings.
 Here we recall some of those which are important in the present work.

 An edge of $G$ is called {\bf stable} if it belongs to a stable matching.
 Let $E_{\rm st}$ denote the set of stable edges (that is, the union of all stable matchings).
 An edge $e$ is {\bf marginal} if its removal does not affect the set of stable edges.
-The removal of a marginal edge $f$ may result in a new marginal edge and it also may happen that an originally marginal edge $h$ stops to be marginal, that is, $G-f-h$ may have a new stable matching.
+The removal of a marginal edge $f$ may result in a new marginal edge, and it can also happen that an originally marginal edge $h$ ceases to be marginal, that is, $G-f-h$ may have a new stable matching.

 An easily provable basic observation is that if we consider the best edge $e=st$ incident to a node $s$, then any edge incident to $t$ which is worse than $e$ at $t$ is marginal, and hence its deletion does not affect the set of stable edges.
-Therefore we can delete all the edges incident to $t$ which are worse than $e$.
+Therefore, we can delete all the edges incident to $t$ that are worse than $e$.
 By going through all nodes $s$ of $G$ and carrying out this edge-deletion process, and finally deleting the arising singleton nodes, we obtain a graph in which the set of stable matchings is the same as in the starting graph.
 (Note that this procedure is essentially a proof of the theorem of Gale and Shapley stating that there always exists a stable matching and that the set of nodes covered by a stable matching is the same for each stable matching.)
 Furthermore, the set of girl-best edges is a stable matching (which coincides with the set of boy-worst edges) and, symmetrically, the set of boy-best edges is a stable matching (which coincides with the set of girl-worst edges).

-Therefore we may assume henceforth that the original graph $G=(U,W;E)$ itself has the property that each stable matching is a perfect matching, and both the set of girl-best edges and the set of boy-best edges form a stable matching.
+Therefore, we may assume henceforth that the original graph $G=(U,W;E)$ itself has the property that each stable matching is a perfect matching, and both the set of girl-best edges and the set of boy-best edges form a stable matching.
 Let $n := \vert W\vert $ ($=\vert U\vert $).

 Another fundamental property (see Lemma 1.3.1 in \cite{Gusfield+Irving}) is that if $M$ and $N$ are two (distinct) stable matchings, then the set of girl-best edges in $M\cup N$ is a stable matching, denoted by $M\wedge N$, as well as the set of girl-worst edges, denoted by $M\vee N$.
 Moreover, $M\wedge N$ is the set of boy-worst edges, while $M\vee N$ is the set of boy-best edges.
 These two operations define a distributive lattice on the set of stable matchings.
 Actually, the following generalization is also valid.